ali-pahlevani/Versatile_Robot/README.md

    - Implemented motion planning and manipulation using the **MoveIt!** package.

 5. **New Simulation Environment**:
-   - Added an obstacle-rich environment for the robot to navigate, inspired by the **CPR Obstacle World** package.
+   - Added an obstacle-rich environment for the robot to navigate, inspired by the **CPR Obstacle World** package (https://github.com/clearpathrobotics/cpr_gazebo/tree/noetic-devel/cpr_obstacle_gazebo).

 ---